Den Uyl cabinet: Term

 The Den Uyl cabinet was confronted with many problems, starting with the 1973 oil crisis following Dutch support of Israel in the Yom Kippur War.
 Prime Minister Joop den Uyl said in a speech on national television that "things would never return to the way they were" and implemented fuel rationing and a ban on Sunday driving.

 Domestically the cabinet had several major conflicts, including the terrorist attacks by Moluccans seeking independence from Indonesia, the Lockheed affair (bribes accepted by the prince consort) and the closing of the Bloemenhove abortion clinic.
 Many plans could not be implemented because of these problems.

+The Den Uyl cabinet continued efforts of its predecessor cabinet to revise the Constitution.
+The responsible government commissioner was allowed to stay on, and interior minister Gaius de Gaay Fortman presented a memorandum to the House of Representatives in June 1974.
+Major proposals such as an elected formateur and changes to the Senate did not survive committee.
+Three bills were submitted to the House in April 1976; all passed except one on constitutional reforms of education.

 The cabinet fell because of a disagreement over land development plans.
 A deeper cause was the left-wing distrust of the Christian ministers, especially in the case of war criminal Pieter Menten, where Deputy Prime Minister and Minister of Justice Dries van Agt was ridiculed (so Van Agt believed) by some party members of Prime Minister Joop den Uyl.